-For the past seven years, in addition to his ongoing painting practice, he has made architecture and sign interventions in public space, employing the principles of 'productive confusion' in a sometimes collaborative body of work entitled Orange Work, which combines use of symbols of authority with novel forms and messages.
+For the past seven years, he has made architecture and sign interventions in public space, employing the principle of 'productive confusion' in a sometimes collaborative project entitled Orange Work, that combines symbols of authority with novel forms and messages.

-He completed undergraduate study at Colby College with studies in Classics, and received an MFA from Pratt Institute as well as an MS degree in Art History with a thesis on Robert Smithson’s environmental antagonism.
-He participated in the Whitney Independent study program in 2006, is currently a participant in the Volunteer Lawyers for the Arts, Art and Law Residency Program.
+He completed undergraduate study at Colby College with a degree in Classics, and received an MFA, and an MS degree in Art History (with a thesis on Robert Smithson’s environmental antagonism) from Pratt Institute in 2002.
+He participated in the Whitney Museum's Independent Study Program in 2006.

-His work has been widely exhibited, presented and reviewed including in New York at Apex Art, the Abrons Art Center, Anthology Film Archives, Art in General, Creative Time, and Eyebeam, at the Irish Museum of Modern Art in Dublin, the Centro Cultural de Belém in Lisbon, Chichester House in the UK, at the Susquehanna Museum of Art and most recently at the Institute of Contemporary Art in Philadelphia.
+He has exhibited his work in New York at Apex Art, the Abrons Art Center, Anthology Film Archives, Art in General, Creative Time, and Eyebeam, as well as at the Institute of Contemporary Art (Philadelphia), the Irish Museum of Modern Art (Dublin), the Centro Cultural de Belém (Lisbon), Pallant House Gallery (UK), the Riccardo Crespi Gallery (Milan) and most recently at G-MK (Zagreb).

 His work has been

 presented at the New Museum of Contemporary Art, PS.1, the New School’s Vera List Center, Exit Art, and at the College Art Association, and has been reviewed in the New York Times, Flash Art, Architect’s Newspaper, the Radical History Review, the Brooklyn Rail, and

 rhizome.org.
 He recently moved to Portugal, and lives outside Lisbon.